MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-firewall/planning-isolation-groups-for-the-zones.md

 ---
-title: Planning Isolation Groups for the Zones (Windows 10)
+title: Planning Isolation Groups for the Zones (Windows)
 description: Learn about planning isolation groups for the zones in Microsoft Firewall, including information on universal groups and GPOs. ms.assetid: be4b662d-c1ce-441e-b462-b140469a5695 ms.reviewer: